kby-ai/FaceLivenessDetection-iOS/README.md

 # FaceLivenessDetection-iOS

 ## Introduction
-This demo showcases a 3D passive liveness detection technique for detecting spoofed faces.
+Our app utilizes an innovative 3D passive liveness detection technique to accurately detect spoofed faces.

-In real-time, a single image captured from the iphone camera computes a liveness score.
+With real-time computation of a liveness score from a single image captured by your iPhone camera, you can be confident that your sensitive information is always secure.

-Additionally, the demo can also calculate the liveness score from gallery images and display the results.
+In addition, our app can also calculate the liveness score from gallery images and display the results for even greater peace of mind.

 ## Screenshots